WeTune/WeTune-code/README.md

 click-to-run/estimate-cost.sh

 # Profile the performance of rewritten queries
-# If you pofile on the `base` workload type, no need to run `prepare-workload.sh` again
+# If you profile on the `base` workload type, no need to run `prepare-workload.sh` again
 click-to-run/prepare-workload.sh [-tag <workload_type>]

 click-to-run/profile-cost.sh [-tag <workload_type>]